MizaGBF/GBFAL/readme.md

 - `-partner`: Update all partner datas.
 VERY time consuming.
 - `-event`: Update event datas.
 Time consuming.
 - `-eventedit`: Open the `EVENT EDIT` CLI, allowing you to add event thumbnail, update skycompass arts and more.
 - `-buff`: Update all buff datas.
 Time consuming.

 ## Other Informations
 - On Windows, [local_server.bat](https://github.com/MizaGBF/GBFAL/blob/main/local_server.bat) can be used to test the project locally, in a web browser.
 - On other OS, just run `python-m http.server` in a terminal, in the project folder.
 - [GBFAP](https://github.com/MizaGBF/GBFAP) is the sister project, dealing with character animations.
+- Alternatively, you can just request for `https://raw.githubusercontent.com/MizaGBF/GBFAL/main/json/changelog.json` to check if the timestamp changed and then download `https://github.com/MizaGBF/GBFAL/blob/main/json/data.json` for your project.